In this post, I’m going to explain what exactly SEO is, and how you can do Search Engine Optimization on your own website(s).

-You should normally sit down and say I want this, this and that.
+You would normally sit down and say I want this, this and that.

-But you plan, why do you plan?
-So in 5 years time you still have your dream home with space for a boat and a detached flat for the in-laws or noisy teenager and you didn’t have to tear your house up and pay hu The best part about doing something properly?
+But why do you plan?
+You plan so that in 5 years time, you still have your dream home with space for a boat and a detached flat for the in-laws or noisy teenager, and you didn’t have to tear down and rebuild everytime you wanted to add something new.
+The best part about doing something properly?
 It increases in value!
 The same applies for your website, build it well and build it to last and you’ll be swimming in traffic.